Elijah Pierce (boxer): Pierce vs. Plania

 On August 4, 2023, Pierce dueled Filipino challenger and former IBF North American champion Mike Plania to headline Overtime Elite-based Overtime Boxing (OTX) Summer Boxing Series in Overtime Elite Arena, Atlanta, Georgia.
 After Plania being in much control of the fight, Pierce bounced back with a one-punch KO in the third round that concluded the fight.

 Pierce vs. Villanueva

 On March 29, 2024, Pierce fought ex-ALA Promotions stalwart ring veteran Arthur Villanueva in Overtime Elite Arena, Atlanta, Georgia, Pierce survived a second-round knockdown, but Pierce was able to stand up and avenged the ensuing round, eventually, Pierce stopped Villanueva in the fourth round.

 Pierce vs. Sanmartin

 On August 30, 2024, Pierce was scheduled against Colombian veteran Jose Sanmartin for the vacant WBA Continental Americas super bantamweight title, Pierce won via unanimous decision.

+Pierce vs. Dasmariñas

+Pierce won the vacant WBO International featherweight title with a ninth round knockout success over Michael Dasmariñas at The Tabernacle in Atlanta, Georgia, USA, on July 25, 2025.

 Pierce vs. Parra

-Pierce is scheduled to face Lorenzo Parra in a WBO featherweight title eliminator in Temecula, CA, on November 29, 2025.
+Pierce made the first defense of the title against Lorenzo Parra at Turning Stone Resort and Casinomin Verona, New York, USA, on February 28, 2026, losing by technical knockout in the second round.